aminnie/Ketron-EVM-MIDI-Controller/README.md

 - Start/End (red)

 ### Macropad Controller Encoder support:

 The Encoder switch is coded to cycle through the following functions when pressed.
 The rotary encode is used to change the values for the selected function.
 - Rotor Fast/Slow (blue) - default
 - Tempo Up/Down (yellow)
-- Volume Up/DOwn (purple)
+- Volume Up/Down (purple)

-Note:
+Notes:
-- The colors mentioned show up on the Variation key.
+- The colors mentioned show on the Variation key.
 When you press Start/Stop, the EVM will start playing and the Variation button turns yellow to indicate that it is in Tempo adjustment mode.
-The Tempo and Volume modes once activated/pressed is timed to return to the default Rotor Fast/Slow after 60 seconds of no adjustments.
+The Tempo and Volume modes once activated or pressed is timed to return to the default Rotor Fast/Slow after 60 seconds of no adjustments.
 - For Volume to work, you must change the EVM configuration to listen on MIDI channel 16.
-You can do so by going to the MIDI configuration screen, and select the received (RX) option, and then set Global to channel 16.
-The Controller encder in Volume mode or an attached MIDI device that sends MIDI CC Expression over Global channel 16 will adjust the volume of all channels in the EVM - the same as Master Volume.
+You can do so by navigating to the EVM MIDI configuration screen, select the receive (RX) option, and then set Global to channel 16.
+The Controller encoder in Volume mode sends MIDI CC Expression to EVM RX Global channel 16 adjusting the volume of all channels in the EVM - acting similar to the EVM Master Volume knob.
+Also note that an attached MIDI keyboard/organ can be configured to send expression pedal messages to the EVM synchronizing volume between the devices in the same manner.

 ### Connecting the EVM Macropad Controller to your EVM Module:
-- The Ketron EVM expects all attached devices to be powered up before you start it up.
-It will not detect any devices on the USB or MIDI ports that is not switched on, or added after EVM startup.
+- The Ketron EVM expects all attached MIDI devices to be powered up before you start it up.
+It will not detect devices on the USB or MIDI ports that is not switched on or added after EVM power up.
-- The Macropad only has one USB port that is used to connect to the EVM, and as a result of the EVM startup connect requirement we have to power it via a USB hub with external power.
-This hub is an example of what works:  Wenter 5 Ports USB 3.0 Hub (https://www.amazon.com/gp/product/B0BMFDLRSQ/ref=ewc_pr_img_1?smid=ATSSJE5RHO7GG&psc=1).
+- The Macropad has a single USB port that is used to connect to the EVM, and as a result of the EVM  power up connect requirement, we have to power it via a USB hub that provides external power.
+This is an example USB Hub that works:  Wenter 5 Ports USB 3.0 Hub (https://www.amazon.com/gp/product/B0BMFDLRSQ/ref=ewc_pr_img_1?smid=ATSSJE5RHO7GG&psc=1).
 The powered USB hub can also be used to charge a tablet if you use that to wirelessly control the EVM.

 ### Loading the customized EVM Controller code into the Macropad:
 See the Adafruit learning website for detailed instructors on how to